-Exempting a subrecipient from submitting a Provider Report or Client Report does not exempt the recipient from collecting and submitting data for that subrecipient.
-If a recipient exempts a subrecipient, the recipient must ensure that the subrecipient's data are reported to HAB.
+If a recipient exempts a subrecipient from submitting a Provider Report or Client Report, this does not exempt the recipient from collecting and submitting data for that subrecipient.
+If a recipient exempts a subrecipient, the recipient must ensure that the subrecipient's data are reported to HRSA HAB.
 See page 12 for instructions on marking a subrecipient as exempt in the RSR system.
-If you choose to exempt a subrecipient you may:
+For a recipient to exempt a subrecipient, it does the following:

-- Complete a Provider Report and upload client-level data in the exempted subrecipient's name.
-In this case, do not select the "Exempt" check box; - Report the exempted subrecipient's data with your agency's RSR data.
-In this case, all recipients must select the "Exempt" box; or - Include the second-level subrecipient's data in the Provider Report of the first-level subrecipient.
-In this case, the recipient WILL select the "Exempt" checkbox for the second-level subrecipient.
+- Completes a Provider Report and uploads client-level data in the exempted subrecipient's name.
+In this case, recipients do not select the "Exempt" check box; - Reports the exempted subrecipient's data with its agency's RSR data.
+In this case, all recipients must select the "Exempt" box; or - Includes the second-level provider's data in the subrecipient's Provider Report.
+In this case, the recipient WILL select the "Exempt" checkbox for the second-level provider.